Truth & Reconciliation

 The Value of Indigenous Engagement on Engineering and Geoscience Projects

 This session will teach best practices for collaboration with Indigenous communities when working on engineering and geoscience projects on Indigenous land.
-The session will take a practical approach by assessing a hypothetical project from both the technical and First Nation's perspective, and finish with a panel of experts sharing their experiences.
+The session will take a practical approach by assessing a hypothetical project from both the technical and First Nations perspective, and will finish with a panel of experts sharing their experiences.

 Equity, Diversity, and Inclusion Professional Practice Guidelines

-This webinar introduces topics within the recently published Engineers and Geoscientists BC Professional Practice Guidelines – Equity, Diversity, and Inclusion.
+This webinar introduces topics within the Engineers and Geoscientists BC Professional Practice Guidelines – Equity, Diversity, and Inclusion.
 These guidelines were first published in 2016 under the title Human Rights and Diversity Practice Guidelines and have since been updated to reflect the new requirements of the Professional Governance Act (PGA), and recent societal shifts in awareness and understanding of issues related to Equity, Diversity, and Inclusion (EDI).

 Learn More